What is a prospect is looking for when selecting enterprise software?

 At Prospect Path, we use topic interest data to segment our content based on our audience needs.
 This allows us to provide prospects with content to match their specific needs and determine their level of purchasing intent.
 From our data, almost 90% of surveyed companies fell into a high purchase intent segment resulting from their engagement with relevant content, which enables us to understand when they will be receptive to outreach from our sales teams to discuss their needs in more detail.

-3. Managers were the most common senior-level employee leading software selection
+3. C-level and VPs were the most common senior-level employees leading software selection

 The majority of those involved in software selection were senior-level employees.